 Harlequin: He’s consumed…by the crowds.
-The masses consume him…his consumers are like a stone out of water that goes up and down…shhhh….shhhh…shhh…up and down…
+The masses consume him…his consumers are like a stone out of water that bounces up and down…shhhh….shhhh…shhh…up and down…

 Balanzone: Enough!
-(He hits Zanni 1 with the gavel, who whines in pain, then tries to contain herself).
+(He hits Zanni 1 on the hand with the gavel, who whimpers in pain, then tones down the whine into silence).
 Be quiet!

 Zanni 2: Do you pay your taxes regularly?